rickshory/RasPi-SeedHuller/README.md

-﻿Repo to store files from Raspberry Pi, Python code to test and develop for various devices for the seed huller project.
+﻿Repo to store files from Raspberry Pi.
+Python code to test and develop for various devices for the seed huller project.
 Put in this repo to make versioning easier, and backup in case of crashes.
-Not very well organized at this point: January 19, 2022
+Started: January 19, 2022